-- Boston Memorial Hospital (Coma): Other than some black market organ sales on the sidelines, there is nothing too evil about this hospital.
+- Boston Memorial Hospital (Coma): Other than some black market organ sales on the sidelines, there is nothing too sinister about this hospital.
 It did, however, provide the horror and suspense movie genres with one of the most disturbing images ever.
 That of comatose, near-naked patients suspended from the ceiling using medical tubes.

 - Castle Rock, Maine (Various Stephen King movie adaptations): Watch enough Stephen King movies, or read enough of his books, and you’d be convinced that small Northeastern American towns are the scariest places in the whole galaxy.
-This fictitious Maine town is the setting for no less than 15 King stories as of 2019, with numerous references to it in other King works too.
-Needless to say, the whole town is a magnet for the macabre and the malicious, and the downright murderous.
+This fictitious Maine town is the setting for no less than 15 King stories as of 2019, with numerous references to it in other works too.
+(Some not by King) Needless to say, the whole town is a magnet for the macabre and the malicious, and the downright murderous.

 - Colonial Theater (The Blob): Special effects for 1958’s The Blob are cheesy by today’s standards.
-Still, the spectacle of malignant ooze oozing out of a cinema while hapless movie-goers shrieks and flees remains one of the most memorable moments of the horror movie genre.
+Still, the spectacle of malignant ooze oozing out of a cinema while hapless movie-goers shriek and flee remains one of the most memorable moments of the horror movie genre.
 At the actual Colonial Theater in Phoenixville, Pennsylvania, where the scene was filmed, a “Blobfest” is annually held to commemorate this iconic moment.

 - Cuesta Verde (Poltergeist): Here are some pro-tips for home buying.
 Before acquiring any property, thoroughly research the history behind the land.
 If you cannot avoid buying land that used to be for the dead, avoid building swimming pools.
 Selfish as it might sound, it’s really not a good idea to share a pool with the rotting dead.